Producer, Director & Choreographer

 Still performing, Elizabeth continues to take classes in New York at Broadway Dance Center, Steps on Broadway, Alvin Ailey, and master classes throughout the United States.

-His design credits include Scenic Designs for Chicago, Hello Dolly, Picasso at the Lapin Agile, Dead Man Walking, Rabbit Hole, Marat Sade among many others.
+His design credits include well over 100 production.
+Casey’s Scenic Designs include Chicago, Hello Dolly, Beauty and the Beast, Mary Poppins, Picasso at the Lapin Agile, Dead Man Walking, Rabbit Hole, Marat Sade, Twelfth Night, Always…Patsy Cline among many others.
 Costume Designs credits include the Laramie Project, Angels in America, and Grand Hotel.
-Lighting Design credits include Measure for Measure, Picasso at the Lapine Agile, Laundry and Bourbon, 1959 Pink Thunderbird, and others.
-He has designed for the Post Playhouse, Utah Musical Theatre, Snowy Range Summer Theatre, The Morgan Stock Theatre Company, Rocky Mountain School of the Arts, Little Theatre of the Rockies, The Black Hills Playhouse, and Kansas Summer Theatre and Candlelight Dinner Playhouse.
+Lighting Design credits include Measure for Measure, Picasso at the Lapin Agile, Laundry and Bourbon, 1959 Pink Thunderbird, and others.
+He has designed for the Candlelight Dinner Playhouse, Post Playhouse, Utah Musical Theatre, Snowy Range Summer Theatre, The Morgan Stock Theatre Company, Rocky Mountain School of the Arts, Little Theatre of the Rockies, The Black Hills Playhouse, and Kansas Summer Theatre.

-Casey is actively involved with United States Institute for Theatre Technology (USITT) and currently serves as the Associate Commissioner for the Scene Design and Technology Commission and as Chair of the Rocky Mountain Regional Section of USITT.
-He earned his MFA in Scenography from the University of Kansas and his BA from Chadron State College in Theatre and Speech Communication.
-Casey has previously taught at the University of Northern Colorado and the Ohio State University – Lima prior to his arrival at UW.
-Casey thoroughly enjoys volunteering at Ark Regional Services Cooper Center for the Creative Arts Program assisting individuals with developmental disabilities in providing technical support and design consultation as they develop fully supported theatre performances. www.caseykearns.com
+Casey is actively involved with United States Institute for Theatre Technology (USITT) and currently serves as the National Commissioner for the Scene Design and Technology Commission and is the former Chair of the Rocky Mountain Regional Section of USITT.
+He earned his Masters of Fine Arts degree in Scenography (Scenic, Lighting, and Costume Design) from the University of Kansas and holds a BA from Chadron State College in Theatre and Speech Communication.

 Charles has been with Rocky Mountain Dance Theatre since the beginning.
 He designed the lighting for our first Nutcracker performance in 1998, and continues to bring professional lighting to the show every year.
 He has also been lighting the Spring Production and Spring Ballet for the last 10 years, and now designed the lighting for our Wild West Show.